 Dealing with Facebook memories reminders of your loved one will be very hard in the beginning.
 Seeing them may be so painful initially that you can’t bear to look at them.
 But it may be that when some distance is put between their death and the present, these memories will bring happiness and smiles, instead of pain and tears.

-For additional information about cremation services in Mount Vernon, WA, our compassionate and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel can assist you.
+For additional information about cremation services, our compassionate and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel can assist you.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can stop by our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can contact us today at (360) 733-0510.